Cotton Fabric Types You Can Use To Sew Clothes With!

 Broadcloth

 A dense cotton fabric with a very tight weave, broadcloth is crisp to the touch.
-Historically it used to be made from wool, but is now more commonly made with cotton fibre or a poly cotton blend.
+Historically it used to be made from wool but is now more commonly made with cotton fiber or a poly cotton blend.

 Broadcloth is often used for shirts, blouses and dresses.